 Bruce has received research support from the International Research Exchanges, National Science Foundation of America, and National Geographic, and worked for such prominent institutions as the Smithsonian, the University of Wyoming, Crow Canyon Archaeological Center, Institute of Material Culture History, St. Petersburg, and the Archaeological Institute, Russian Academy of Sciences, Moscow.
 Bruce is currently working on a book, with Dr. Dennis Stanford of the Smithsonian, about Ice Age colonization of eastern North America leading to the Clovis Culture.
 This indicates that some early people in the Americas had historical connections to the Solutrean Culture of Southwest Europe.

-Bruce has also been awarded a three-year Leverhulme Trust grant to support research into the learning of flintknapping and its relationship to the development of the modern human mind.
+Bruce has also been awarded a three-year Leverhulme Trust grant to support research into the learning of flintknapping and its relationship to the development of the modern human mind in a project called Learning to be Human.
 This work is in collaboration with Dr. Dietrich Stout, Emory University, Atlanta and Dr. James Steele, UCL, London.

-Bruce holds appointments in several positions in institutions in North America including the Smithsonian Institution, the carnegie Museum of natural History, the University of Texas and Augustana College.
+Bruce holds appointments in several positions in institutions in North America including the Smithsonian Institution and Augustana College.
 He has also been appointed Adjunct Faculty in the National Institute of Advanced Studies in Bangalore, India and is actively collaborating with colleagues in Sao Paulo University, Brazil.